 3 Bee Farms - Griswold, IA

 Over 80 years old this orchard features more than 1300 apples trees.
 It has a pumpkin patch, corn maze, hayrides, live animals, and playground.
-Fall festival events start with Honey on September 8th and continue weekly with Johnny Appleseed, Autumn, and up through a Pumpkin event in October.
+Fall festival events start with Honey in early September and continues weekly with Johnny Appleseed, Autumn, and up through a Pumpkin event in October.
 Their address is 14922 535th Street, Griswold, IA 51535.

 Bass Family Farms - Mt Vernon, IA

 The farm opens their pumpkin patch on weekends beginning late September through October 31st.

 They start their fall festival event in the middle of September.
 They are open every day.
 A popular place last year with their festival themed corn maze.
 They start the fun after Labor Day and includes a wonderful pumpkin patch, activities, weekend events, wine tastings, and more.
 They also host a separate haunted attraction called Scream Acres Maze.
 Their address is 3260 69th Street, Atkins, IA.
 It is about 16 miles west of Cedar Rapids.

 Buffalo Pumpkin Patch - Buffalo, IA

 Enjoy hayrides, pumpkin patch, Halloween decorations, pony rides, and concessions.
 Open 7 days a week starting in early September.
 Their address is 1500 Front Street, Buffalo, IA.
 It is about 11 miles west of Davenport.

 Center Grove Orchard - Cambridge, IA

 The orchard features pumpkins, apples, hayrides, farm animals, and a corn maze.
 They are open daily in the fall with live music entertainment on weekends.
 Their address is 32835 610th Ave., Cambridge, Iowa.
 It is about 26 miles north of Des Moines.